M11 Severe-Duty® Muzzle Brake

 Measurable performance between the M11 and M41 is very similar.
 Both will drastically reduce recoil, as well as mitigate muzzle rise.
 As for features, the M11 has a closed bottom which will prevent dust and dirt being kicked up after every shot.
 The M41 however, is radially ported which will exhaust gases in each direction.
 For bench shooting this won't matter much, but is something to consider if shooting prone.
 Because of its top ports, the M11 will need timed properly to ensure the they are oriented correctly.
 Conversely, the M41 simply needs torqued to spec - no specific orientation required.

-For full specifications, installation manuals, and more - visit our Technical Resources page:
+For thread specifications, general information, and more - visit our Technical Resources page:

 I purchased this in the uncoated matte stainless steel finish.
 The machine work on this is flawless -- no sharp edges or burrs even in the threaded portion.
 The finish looks great as-is and would surely also look great with a ceramic coating or PVD finish.
 No other shooters at the range complained about noise or backblast.
 Overall very happy with this device!